kubeslice-ent/egs-installation/README.md

         default: true
       driver:
         enabled: false
-    helm_flags: "--wait"  # Additional Helm flags for installation
+    helm_flags: "--wait"  # Additional Helm flags for installation.
-    verify_install: true  # Verify installation of the additional app
+    verify_install: true  # Verify installation of the additional app.
-    verify_install_timeout: 600  # Timeout for additional app installation verification (in seconds)
+    verify_install_timeout: 600  # Timeout for additional app installation verification (in seconds).
-    skip_on_verify_fail: false  # Do not skip if additional app verification fails
+    skip_on_verify_fail: false  # Do not skip if additional app verification fails.

-  - name: "prometheus"
+  - name: "prometheus"  # Name of the additional application.
-    skip_installation: false
+    skip_installation: false  # Do not skip the installation of the additional app.
-    use_global_kubeconfig: true  # Use global kubeconfig for this additional app
+    use_global_kubeconfig: true  # Use global kubeconfig for this additional app.
-    namespace: "monitoring"  # Kubernetes namespace for the additional app
+    namespace: "monitoring"  # Kubernetes namespace for the additional app.
-    release: "prometheus"  # Helm release name for the additional app
+    release: "prometheus"  # Helm release name for the additional app.
-    chart: "kube-prometheus-stack"  # Helm chart name for the additional app
+    chart: "kube-prometheus-stack"  # Helm chart name for the additional app.
-    repo_url: "https://prometheus-community.github.io/helm-charts"  # Repository URL for the Helm chart
+    repo_url: "https://prometheus-community.github.io/helm-charts"  # Repository URL for the Helm chart.
-    version: "v45.0.0"  # Specific version of the Helm chart to be installed
+    version: "v45.0.0"  # Specific version of the Helm chart to be installed.
-    specific_use_local_charts: false  # Override to use the remote chart instead of local
+    specific_use_local_charts: false  # Override to use the remote chart instead of local.
-    values_file: ""  # Path to the values file for the additional app (if any)
+    values_file: ""  # Path to the values file for the additional app (if any).
-    inline_values:  # Inline values for the Helm chart
+    inline_values:  # Inline values for the Helm chart.
       prometheus:
         service:
           type: LoadBalancer